 Instruction Coordinator & Science Librarian

 Mary Abdoney’s primary interests are library instruction, information literacy, and student outreach.
 She is particularly interested in the First Year Experience and the transition from high school to college.
-She is also the subject liaison for most of the sciences as well as the Writing Program.
+She is also the subject liaison for most of the sciences and teaches the first year seminar, DCI 180: Black Mirrors in Digital Culture.
 Mary has been part of the Washington and Lee University faculty since 2006, promoted to Associate Professor while granted tenure in 2012.

 Abdoney, Mary.
 2003.
 “Approaches to Information Literacy: Accommodating Student Needs in Higher Education.”
 International Journal of Learning 10: 2715–22.